Blueberry Bushes for Warm Climates

 Blueberry bushes are the surprise addition to your edible landscape

-Edible landscaping is the hot garden topic for 2011.
+Edible landscaping is the hot garden topic.
 What does that mean for you?
 Anything from cranking up the design in your kitchen garden, to tearing out your front lawn and replacing it with great-looking edible plants.

 Two of the cardinal rules of edible gardening (whether you’re planning a Peter-Rabbit-style vegetable patch or an eye-popping display in the front yard):